flows-examples/techpreview2/README.md

 | registry-creds              | minikube | disabled     | 3rd party (UPMC Enterprises)   |
 ```

 2. kubectl installed

 3. SonataFlow operator installed if workflows are deployed

 To install the operator you can see [SonataFlow Installation](https://sonataflow.org/serverlessworkflow/latest/cloud/operator/install-serverless-operator.html).

-## Use cases
+## Use cases (Minikube)

-This is the list of available use cases:
+This is the list of available use cases for minikube:

 | Use case                                                | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 |---------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|